ghostapplemonkey/ghostapplemonkey.github.io/Amazing_golfgame.md

 ~~~

-This is the setting of the golfball :
+These are the settings of the golfball :
-  - I add some bouncy material to the ball, make it more realistic.
+  - I added some bouncy material to the ball to make it more realistic.

 ![ballphysicmaterial](https://user-images.githubusercontent.com/87847262/230895362-416db75e-d009-419a-8629-4b31fd9e4f62.jpg)
 ![ballrb](https://user-images.githubusercontent.com/87847262/230895669-da459d42-7050-4732-b462-6376832ad9e8.jpg)